CharfeddineFredj/Karhabti/README.md

 # 🌟 **Karhabti**

 ## 🚀 **Project Description**
 **Karhabti** is an innovative web application designed to assist in decision-making for buying and selling cars.
 Built on a **microservices architecture**, it provides a seamless and efficient user experience, allowing users, clients, and administrators to access features tailored to their specific needs.
+This project was developed as part of my final-year **bachelor's degree** project at **Dev2vision**, following my two internship experiences during my studies.

 ---